0xLeif/AppState/README.md

 - **State:** Dedicated struct type for encapsulating and broadcasting value changes within the app's scope.

+- **StoredState:** Dedicated struct type for encapsulating and broadcasting stored value changes within the app's scope.
+Values are stored using `UserDefaults`.

 - **Dependency:** Dedicated struct type for encapsulating dependencies within the app's scope.

 - **Scope:** Representation of a specific context within an app, defined by a unique name and ID.

 - **AppState (property wrapper):** A property wrapper that elegantly bridges `Application.State` with `SwiftUI` for seamless integration.

+- **StoredState (property wrapper):** A property wrapper that stores its values to `UserDefaults`.
+Works the same as `AppState` otherwise.

 - **AppDependency (property wrapper):** A property wrapper that simplifies the handling of dependencies throughout your application.